mcjars/mcvcli/README.md

-# mccli - Minecraft Server Version Manager
+# mcvcli - Minecraft Server Version Manager

-mccli is a command-line tool for managing Minecraft server versions.
+mcvcli is a command-line tool for managing Minecraft server versions.
 It allows you to easily download, install, and switch between different versions of the Minecraft server software.

 ## Features